tp02ga/attendee/docs/webhooks.md

 Webhooks send your server real-time updates when something important happens in Attendee, so that you don't need to poll the API.

-Webhooks support multiple event types including bot state changes, transcript updates, chat message updates, and participant events.
-These can be used to alert your server when a bot joins a meeting, starts recording, when a recording is available, when the transcript is updated, or when participants join or leave meetings.
+They can alert your server when a bot joins a meeting, starts recording, when a recording is available, when a chat message is sent, when the transcript is updated, or when participants join or leave meetings.

-Attendee supports two types of webhook subscriptions:
+Attendee supports two types of webhooks:
-- **Project-level webhooks**: Apply to all bots in a project (managed via UI)
+- **Project-level webhooks**: Apply to all bots in a project (created via UI)
-- **Bot-level webhooks**: Apply to specific bots only (managed via API)
+- **Bot-level webhooks**: Apply to specific bots only (created via API)

 ## Creating Project-Level Webhooks